risk-first/website/menagerie/Software-Dependency-Risk.md

 But with [Software Dependencies](Software-Dependency-Risk) we can construct dependency networks to give us all kinds of features and mitigate all kinds of risk.
 That is, _the features we are looking for are to mitigate some kind of risk_.

+For example, I might start using [WhatsApp](https://en.wikipedia.org/wiki/WhatsApp) for example, because I want to be able to send my friends photos and text messages.
+However, it's likely that those same features are going to allow us to mitigate [Communication Risk](Communication-Risk) and [Coordination Risk](Coordination-Risk) when we're next trying to meet up.

 Let's look at some:

 |Risk                                                 |Examples of Software Mitigating That Risk                                |